KLMM-LSD/ScalingBlog-LasseKristjan/README.md

 ## Results

 ### Plots
-These charts show the distribution of response times over the either 1000 or 50 requests for each of the three runs of each experiment.
+These charts show the response time distribution of response times for three runs of each experimental configuration.
 The y-axis is the response time, and the x-axis is the requests, sorted from fastest to slowest.
 Please note that the plots for the Singapore to Frankfurt experiment do not start at 0 on the y-axis, so they should not be compared without taking this offset into account.

 ##### Current setup:
 Frankfurt(Client) -> Frankfurt(Server+DB) (3 x 1000 requests Concurrently)